-The project covers the entire value chain, from utilities to fuel synthesis, to suppliers, to systems developers, to engine and car manufacturers.
+The project covers the entire value chain, from utilities and fuel synthesis, to suppliers and systems developers, to engine and car manufacturers.

 Work is aimed at producing regenerative fuels suited for all vehicles, whether old or new, and, thus, at quickly providing an additional solution for CO₂-neutral mobility.

 Renewable fuels are an elementary complementary component towards CO₂-neutral mobility.
 On Tuesday, the state cabinet voted in favour of elaborating a roadmap - in cooperation with representatives of business and science - to promote these so-called reFuels.
 These are synthesised from CO2 and hydrogen with the help of sustainably generated electricity from renewable energies.Mehr

 In order to test the production of renewable fuels from the CO₂ emissions of cement plants and their use in aviation, for example, the state, the cement industry and Stuttgart Airport have signed a memorandum of understanding for a pilot project.More

 Interview on renewable fuels and bioeconomy with Professor Jörg Sauer, head of Institute of Catalysis Research and Technology (IKFT) of KIT, and Professor Nicolaus Dahmen, who coordinates fuel production in the project "reFuels - Rethinking Fuels".Magazine